puppetlabs/puppet-docs/source/puppet/latest/types/exec.md

 <h4 id="exec-attribute-path">path</h4>

 The search path used for command execution.
 Commands must be fully qualified if no path is specified.
-Paths can be specified as an array or as a '
+Paths can be specified as an array or as a seperated list.

 ([↑ Back to exec attributes](#exec-attributes))